afung2002/Vive/README.md

 - Setup a private repo named "vive-coding-challenge-{your_gitub_username}" and add @afung2002 as a collaborator

-- Create a single-view iOS app (SwiftUI, Reach Native, or Flutter) which allows you to initiate a new message thread with the ability to add multiple users, specified by a username
+- Create a simple single-view iOS app (SwiftUI, Reach Native, or Flutter) which allows you to watch a live stream and for different users, speficied by username, to leave comments on the stream

+- Comments on stream should be real-time

 - You may use Firebase, AWS, or setup your own server to handle commenting